danamulligan/game_dmm107/doc/DESIGN.md

             * This was made so that I could implement PowerUps using integers instead of other characters
     * No negative values with the exception of the Penalties
 * The level files will follow the naming sceme of 'level' followed by the level number
+    * each level will have exactly 441 ints in it (note: level1 accidentally is 21 bricks short upon submission, so the level clears early.
+This has since been fixed.)
 * There will only ever be one PowerUp or Penalty on the screen at one time (they're spaced out to try and avoid this).
 This also assumes that the player will not cheat to break bricks they cannot reach with the ball (aka any bricks 'trapped' by other bricks)
     * This way, I can easily move the PowerUp/Penalty down to the paddle